The Commonplace

 • Productivity and cost structure

-• Market structure and competition
+• Market structure & competition

-• Measurement and externalities
+• Measurement and research priorities for AI economics

 • Policy and governance implications